IQSS/dataverse/doc/sphinx-guides/source/developers/aux-file-support.rst

 Auxiliary File Support
 ======================

 Auxiliary file support is experimental.
 Auxiliary files in the Dataverse Software are being added to support depositing and downloading differentially private metadata, as part of the OpenDP project (opendp.org).
-In future versions, this approach may become more broadly used and supported.
+In future versions, this approach may become more broadly used and supported and APIs may change or be replaced.

 Adding an Auxiliary File to a Datafile
 --------------------------------------